Haemp/simply.js/README.md

 Simply.js aim is to remove the barriers to productivity while still staying as close to the javascript standard as possible.

+# Nesting
+1) Shadow DOM is not visible for the iDOM
+2) If a component modifies the DOM apart from through an iDOM template it will mess up the rendering.

+# Problems with attributes
+- When iDOm initiates a new element it first adds the element to a fragment -completely naked of attributes.
+That means that you cannot rely on having all attributes ready in connectedCallback
+- This also means that you do NOT have access to all the innerHTML before we are compiled complete

+# Errors in Template javascript
+- Sensible default - hiding vs warning.
+Hide by default and add an option to enable?

 ## Installation
 ```